mariadb-corporation/MaxScale/Documentation/Filters/CCRFilter.md

 would normally cause the filter to trigger, but does not because of the comment.
 The `match`-comment typically has no effect, since write queries by default trigger the filter anyway.
-It can be used to override an ignore-type regular expression that would othewise prevent triggering.
+It can be used to override an ignore-type regular expression that would otherwise prevent triggering.

 ## Filter Parameters